 Articulation Agreements refer to officially approved agreements that allow students to apply credits they have earned in specific programs toward advanced standing, entry, or transfer into a specific program at another institution.
 These agreements outline the specific courses that count for transfer credit at the other institution, as well as the grades a student must earn in order to receive these credits.
+Prior

+Learning Transfer Agreements refers to articulation agreements for a receiving institution to award academic credit for demonstrated proficiency, a satisfactory score on a specific assessment, applied experience, or other learning experience completed.
 Students may also earn credit for prior learning and experience to be used toward degree completion at FCC.
 Students should start with their Program Manager or Assigned Academic Advisor to determine if there are approved agreements available in their program of study.